top of page

 Screenshot 2026-02-23 225549.png

-Most people either push through discomfort or stop moving altogether when something feels off.
-Neither approach works well long-term.
-Targeted mobility exercises can help, but knowing when to move beyond them into more integrated movement is just as important.
+Targeted mobility exercises can help, but knowing when to move beyond isolated exercises into more integrated natural movement patterns is just as important.

 Ways to Begin